Hive query isolation for scan-heavy, data-intensive queries on public clouds

 In this case, if any query scans more than 4TB of data, the query planner decides to run the

-query in isolation, estimating the number of executor nodes needed to run the query.
+query in isolation, estimating the number of executors needed to run the query.
 The number

-of nodes spawned to run the query does not exceed the default setting for the
+of executors spawned to run the query does not exceed the default setting for the

 hive.query.isolation.max.nodes.per.query parameter, which default to 2 times

 the T-shirt size.
-For this MEDIUM-sized Virtual Warehouse, which has a 20-node core executor
+For this MEDIUM-sized Virtual Warehouse, which has a 20-executor core executor

-group, 40 nodes (2 x 20) are spawned to run the isolated query.
+group, 40 executors (2 x 20) are spawned to run the isolated query.

 When the isolated query is running, if HiveServer receives another query, which scans less than 4TB of data, the planner runs that query in the core executor group and does not spawn an isolated executor group to run it.
 If there is capacity in the core executor group, the query runs immediately or concurrency auto-scaling provisions more capacity in the core executor group.